zhangjinpengGithub/SSRGT/README.md

     usage: python SSRGT.py [-h] [-mo MOTIF]
      ----------------------------------------------------------------------------------------
-    SSRGT is a software used to genotype and SSR calling across a hybrid population with genome resequencing data.
+    SSRGT provides a usable and accurate SSR genotyping platform for distant hybridization populations.
+    It has the advantage that a large number of SSR loci segregated by Mendelian segregation ratio in a population can be discovered with a simple command and an input format file can be generated for the genetic mapping software.
+It will facilitate the construction of SSR genetic linkage maps, locating quantitative trait loci, marker-assisted selection breeding and various genetic studies.
     Contact: Chunfa Tong  <tongchf@njfu.edu.cn>
     Version: 1.0
     Usage: python SSRGT.py  [Options]